web-illinois/ilw-footer/README.md

 ### Social Media

 The social media slot (`social`) should be used for social media links.
-Site icons will be added automatically for supported sites.
+Icons for supported sites may be added using the `data-service` attribute.

+Social media icons are drawn from the official campus icon set (<https://cdn.brand.illinois.edu/icons.html>).
+Icons for unsupported sites may be added by targeting the `social` slot adding the necessary inline style rules to the unsupported link.

 ```html
 <ilw-footer>